RaulNicoletti/create-react-extension/packages/cra-template/template/README.md

 Runs the app in the development mode.\
 You can now load the `dev` folder in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+You will see any lint errors in the console.

 ### `npm run build`